Promoting parent involvement in young

 CIRP has been a leader in road safety for children research for the past decade and regularly participates in global conversations on road safety for children.
 Here are some recent highlights of CIRP's global road safety for children involvement:

-- Read about Flaura K. Winston's teen driver safety research presentation at the Royal College of Physicians meeting in March 2015.
+- Read about Flaura K. Winston's teen driver safety research presentation at the Royal College of Physicians in Ireland meeting in March 2015.

 - In June 2013, Robert Isler, PhD, an associate professor of Psychology at The University of Waikato in New Zealand, visited CIRP and presented on his research involving physiological psychology and human performance, road safety, and driver training and education to help prevent teen driver crashes.
 Read a blog post about his visit.